anders-biostat/linked-charts/docs/rlc/api.md

 You can read more about different properties [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

-* `content`- HTML code to display on the page.
-Can also be a vector, data.frame orany other structure, that can be transformed to HTML by[`hwrite`](#hwrite).
+*   `content` - HTML code to display on the page.
+Can also be a vector, `data.frame` or any other structure, that can be transformed to HTML by [`hwrite`](#hwrite) .

  Global chart settings

-* `width`- width of the chart in pixels.
-By default, width will be set to fit the content.If width is defined and it's smaller than content's width, scrolling will be possible.
+*   `width` - width of the chart in pixels.
+By default, width will be set to fit the content.
+If width is defined and it's smaller than content's width, scrolling will be possible.

-* `heigth`- height of the chart in pixels.
-By default, height will be set to fit the content.If height is defined and it's smaller than content's height, scrolling will be possible.
+*   `heigth` - height of the chart in pixels.
+By default, height will be set to fit the content.
+If height is defined and it's smaller than content's height, scrolling will be possible.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

 ## Examples